About Representations

 Figure 2.
 Representation Types

-The following list contains brief explanations of many available representation types:
+The following list contains brief explanations of the representation types:

 Shell

 Create a 2D mesh on the midsurface of the selected parts.
-Common representation is taken as input and utilises BatchMesher's param and criteria files.
+Common representation is taken as input and utilizes BatchMesher's param and criteria files.

 Tetra